The Best FIFA awards 2021: Lewandowski beats Messi & Salah to Best Men's Player award

 The Denmark and Finland supporters were also announced as the winners of the FIFA Fan Award because of their actions around the horrifying incident.

-The award for the Best FIFA Men's Coach has been given to Thomas Tuchel.
+The award for the Best FIFA Men's Coach was given to Tuchel.
 The German manager took over as Chelsea boss last year and helped them to the Champions League crown in 2021.

 As well as beating Pep Guardiola's team in the final, he has claimed the award ahead of the Manchester City coach, while Euro 2020 winning manager Roberto Mancini was also nominated.